Certified Safety Manager: Construction (CSMC)

 Becoming a certified construction safety manager shows employers, potential employers, government agencies and courts that you have the capabilities needed in your field.
 It proves you have a level of skill necessary to work without supervision and manage safety policies, programs and procedures specific to the construction industry.

-Through our construction safety manager certification, you can gain many advantages, including:
+Through our construction safety manager certificate, you can gain many advantages, including:

 1. Career Development

-Many, if not most, construction management positions require or prefer safety certifications.
-Employers who have never worked with you or HR departments that don’t know what it takes to manage safety often rely on certifications as proof of your knowledge and skills.
+Many, if not most, construction management positions require or prefer safety certificates.
+Employers who have never worked with you or HR departments that don’t know what it takes to manage safety often rely on certificates as proof of your knowledge and skills.
 When applying to become a construction manager, you’ll stand out with the CSMC designation.

 If you want to climb to the rank of construction safety manager at your company, a certificate of completion shows you’re prepared to take the next step.